Are you in the market for new cookware and considering Anolon?

 All cookware in this collection features a hard-anodized aluminum body with a dark, heavy-duty aluminum base.
 The base is completely flat, so the pan maintains even contact with the stove and doesn’t shift or wobble.

-Anolon X pans also have a hard-anodized aluminum base but with a steel plate bonded to the bottom.
+Anolon X (read my in-depth review) pans also have a hard-anodized aluminum base but with a steel plate bonded to the bottom.
 This plate reduces the risk of warping and makes these pans induction compatible.

 Anolon Advanced Home cookware interiors feature Autograph 2, a triple-layer non-stick cooking surface made by DuPont.